12 Best Fly Boxes Of 2023: Guide Tested and Approved

 7. Aventik Aluminum Fly Box

-There is one main reason I would choose this as a dry fly box is simply that you can place dry flies with wide wings such as spinner, smaller flies, and odd-shaped dry flies like Griffith Knats inside the ten individual compartments with individual transparent covers that help to protect them against damage or from falling out.
+That reason is that I can place dry flies with wide wings, such as spinners, smaller dry flies, and odd-shaped dry flies like Griffith Knats, inside the ten individual compartments, which have individual transparent covers that help to protect them against damage or from falling out.

 The compartments are situated on one side, while the other side is more of a traditional fly box with many slots that enable you to place your flies in designated slots.

 The fly box measures about 6 inches tall, 1 inch thick, and 3.5 inches wide, so it fits inside the pockets of traditional fly vests.
-A smaller box size also is available.
+A smaller box size is available.

 Orvis DS Fly Box: Best Dry Fly Box